CloudDevOpsVisions/Docs/mics/CoC and FAQ/README.md

 Yes, all events will be podcasting live from the Facebook page and you can still watch it but the questions will not be monitored during the session, also you will not hear people's questions.

 ## If I can't join the live session on MS Teams either the live broadcast on the Facebook, is there any video record for the event?
-Yes, all events will be video recorded and will be published on YouTube with high quality video [https://www.youtube.com/user/MRadwanMSF/](https://www.youtube.com/user/MRadwanMSF/)
+Yes, all events will be video recorded and will be published on YouTube with high quality video<br>
+[https://www.youtube.com/user/MRadwanMSF/](https://www.youtube.com/user/MRadwanMSF/)

 ## Where can I find the video record for old sessions?
-You will find them on the YouTube with the same or similar title as the event [https://www.youtube.com/user/MRadwanMSF/](https://www.youtube.com/user/MRadwanMSF/)
+You will find them on the YouTube with the same or similar title as the event<br>
+[https://www.youtube.com/user/MRadwanMSF/](https://www.youtube.com/user/MRadwanMSF/)